 Another word of warning - if you're going to Burkina to WORK your WorldNomads policy doesn't cover you.
 Speak to the company who'll be employing you about appropriate insurance.
 If you work a little, then take PERSONAL time off to travel around Burkina) then you'll be okay with a WorldNomads policy, but check your policy and the level of cover.

-Final word... there's no British consular service in Burkina (which makes it difficult if you need assistance), the nearest one is in Ghana. almost 8 years ago
+Final word... there's no British consular service in Burkina (which makes it difficult if you need assistance), the nearest one is in Ghana. over 8 years ago